 In our opinion, yes.
-The Delta crypto app works in a way that feels compatible with the way I think.
-Its diagrams provide enough data to tell me something meaningful without plunging my brain into a state of analytical paralysis.
-The Delta portfolio screen is clear, simple and "just enough".
-I am also impressed by the delta crypto-alert and watchlist layouts with their simple, non-floral solidity.
-Somehow it just seems to make me feel (in a good way!) more lazy than other platforms I have experimented with.
-Although the Delta crypto app is clearly great for beginners, I have the impression that it can keep up with the demands of serious investors.
+The Delta Crypto App works in a way that feels compatible with my way of thinking.
+Its graphs provide enough data to tell me something meaningful without plunging my brain into a state of analytical paralysis.
+The Delta Portfolio screen is clear, simple and "just enough".
+The delta crypto alarm and watchlist layouts also impress me with their simple, non-flowery solidity.
+Somehow it just seems to make me (in a good way!)
+More lazy than other platforms I've experimented with.
+While the Delta crypto app is clearly great for beginners, I get the impression that it can keep up with the demands of serious investors too.

 How to use Delta

-The Delta app is quite painless to set up.
-Five minutes is all you need to manage a Delta portfolio screen and use the alert and watchlist functions.
+The Delta app is pretty painless to set up.
+Five minutes is all it takes to manage a delta portfolio screen and use the warning and watchlist functions.

-- Select the device you want to use it on and follow the instructions for downloading and installing the Delta Crypto app.
+- Select the device you want to use it on and follow the instructions to download and install the Delta Crypto app.

-- See that huge mysterious plus button banging in the middle of the screen?
-Click or tap it.
+- Do you see that huge, mysterious plus button banging in the middle of the screen?
+Click or tap on it.

-- Here you have to make your first decision.
+- This is where you have to make your first decision.
 You can add a transaction manually or connect an Exchange account.
-The Exchange account is a guided process that aims to minimize technical problems.
-If you choose to enter your first transaction manually, a separate screen will appear where you can enter all the information.
+The Exchange account is a guided process that aims to minimize technical issues.
+If you choose to manually enter your first transaction, a separate screen will appear where you can enter all of the information.

-- Once you have completed the form, your Delta Portfolio screen is fully set up.
-All you need to do is keep it up to date.
+- Once you've completed the form, your Delta Portfolio screen is fully set up.
+All you have to do is keep it updated.

-- Next, to take full advantage of the Delta features, you should set up your watchlist and receive some notifications.
-Start by clicking on the All-Seeing-Eye button at the bottom of the screen.
+- Next, to take full advantage of Delta’s features, you should set up your watchlist and get some notifications.
+Start by clicking the All-Seeing-Eye button at the bottom of the screen.

-- Remember that whole thing about the mysterious plus button at step 3?
-It's the same thing.
-Click on the plus and enter some coins to view.
+- Do you remember the whole thing about the enigmatic plus button in step 3?
+That is the same.
+Click on the plus and enter a few coins to look at.

-- Tap on a coin that you have just added and you will see a screen that provides more detailed information.
+- Tap on a coin that you've just added and you'll get a screen that gives more detailed information.
 You can also start the warning screen here.

-- Do you see the tab labeled "Warnings"?
-That's the button the crazies at Delta use to set off alarms.
-I told you this app was intuitive!
+- Do you see the tab that says "Warnings"?
+This is the button that the madmen at Delta use to set up an alarm.
+I told you this app is intuitive!

-- Click on the funky blue cross to set your first alarm.
-Enter the exchange and trading pair and then set your threshold.
-Finally, decide whether the delta crypto alarm should be one-time or repeated.
+- Click the funky blue cross to set your first alarm.
+Enter the exchange and trading pair, then set your threshold.
+Finally, decide whether the delta crypto alarm should be one-time or repetitive.

-That is literally everything!
-In ten steps you manage a portfolio and have some cryptoanalysis tools at your disposal to make your life easier.
-To drill deeper, simply jump to the Delta crypto support pages.
-They are well maintained and easy to understand.
+That is literally all!
+In ten steps you manage a portfolio and have some cryptanalysis tools that will make your life easier.
+To drill deeper, just jump into the Delta crypto support pages.
+They are well cared for and easy to understand.

 I fell asleep somewhere around the portfolio bit.
-Can you sum up this whole article in 30 seconds or less?
+Can you summarize this whole article in 30 seconds or less?

-Sure!
-Delta was designed to provide an intuitive and low-maintenance platform for tracking crypto currencies.
-Much effort has been put into making the design very simple and intuitive.
+For sure!
+Delta is designed to provide an intuitive, low-maintenance platform for tracking cryptocurrencies.
+Much effort has gone into making the design very simple and intuitive.

-- To manage more than one Delta portfolio, you need to pay a small subscription.
-To manage several portfolios for free, visit Blox.
+- To manage more than one delta portfolio, you need to pay a small subscription.
+To manage multiple portfolios for free, visit Blox.

-- It is not intended to help you do detailed coin research.
-Other software will do better.
-Try Blockfolio, for example.
-Personally, I think it's better if you do it yourself, independent of an app.
+- It is not intended to help you conduct detailed coin research.
+Other software does that better.
+Try for example block Folio out.
+Personally, I think it's better if you do it yourself, regardless of an app.

 Strengths of the Delta app

-- It is clear, well designed and NOT unnecessarily fancy.
+- It's clear, well designed, and NOT unnecessarily fancy.
 It is designed to be easy to use.
-The developers have gone to great lengths to avoid saturating the app with unnecessary data, making it much easier to work with.
+The developers have gone to great lengths not to saturate the app with redundant data, making it a lot easier to work with.

-- It supports over 2000 coins, including obscure crypto.
-This makes the app more versatile and a good platform for experimentation and speculation.
+- It supports over 2000 coins including obscure crypto.
+This makes the app more versatile and a good platform for experimenting and speculating.

-- The advantages of alerts should not be underestimated.
-Having an app that will inspire you when something requires your attention is fantastic and once I get used to this feature I don't want to be without it.
+- The advantages of warning messages should not be underestimated.
+Having an app that will wow you when something requires your attention is fantastic and after getting used to this feature I don't want to be without it anymore.

-- There is a mobile and a desktop version that synchronizes.
-This means that you have the luxury of seeing your entire Delta portfolio on one large screen.
-This makes everything easier.
+- There is a mobile and a desktop version that synchronize.
+That means you have the luxury of seeing your entire Delta portfolio on one big screen.
+That makes everything easier.

-You can take a look at the app here.
-It's a crypto currency tracker, which you should definitely check out.
-Good luck.
+You can watch the app here look at.
+It's a cryptocurrency tracker that you should definitely check out.
+Good luck!